infews/infews.github.io/source/resume/dwfrank.html.md

 - Presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.
 - __Stacks & Skills:__ Ruby on Rails, Javascript; Facilitation, RFP response and proposal writing; Presentations to audiences of all sizes, Client management, people management.

-#### Engineering Manager, Pivotal Labs <span class="duration">2010 February - 2013 February </span>
+#### Software Engineering Manager, Pivotal Labs <span class="duration">2010 February - 2013 February </span>

 - Founding member of Pivotal Labs' first manager cohort as we grew to 70+ staff in the San Francisco office; established and modeled initial management practices.
-- Managed 8-10 IC developers across consulting projects.
+- Managed 10 IC developers across consulting projects.
 - Continued to lead engagements as engineering "anchor" for client projects.
 - Presented at conferences, meetups, and clients about Pivotal, Extreme Programming, and testing JavaScript.
 - __Stacks & Skills:__ Ruby on Rails, Javascript; Pair-programming, TDD/BDD, Facilitation, people management.